WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod03/0301-Plan and configure storage technologies and components.md

 - You plan to evaluate how iSCSI, Fibre Channel, and InfiniBand solutions meet the requirements.
 Which solution do you expect to select?

-- Which storage—block-level storage or file-level storage—do you plan to implement for the SQL databases?
+- Which storage—block-level storage or file-level storage—do you plan to implement for the SQL Server databases?

 - How will your solution minimize administrative overhead for the storage administrators?